10th cent. From Latin quem "whom," accusative of qui "who."

 Avestan š́iiā̆- "to be calm," šāiti- "happiness"

 12th cent.
 Old Spanish quiçab.
-Probably from the Latin phrase qui sapit "who knows."
-The problem is that qui sapit does not give us quiçab but **quisá(b).
-To remedy this difficulty, González Ollé (1981) hypothesizes that a phrase qui id sapit "who knows it" existed in Iberia.
+Probably from the common Latin phrase qui sapit "who knows."
+The problem is that following the ordinary laws of Spanish sound changes, qui sapit does not give us quiçab but **quisá(b).
+To remedy this difficulty, González Ollé (1981) hypothesizes that a phrase qui id sapit "who knows it" existed in the Iberian peninsula in Roman times which became the source.
 For the etymology of qui, see quien; for the etymology of sapit (3rd pers. sing. of sapere "to know") see saber.

 Portuguese quiçá, Italian chissà